franko/gsl-shell/doc/user-manual/complex.rst

 .. function:: abs(z)

    Returns the norm of the complex number ``z`` calculated as :math:`\sqrt{z \, z^\star}`.
-   This function accept real or complex number as argument.
+   This function accepts a real or complex number as argument.

 .. function:: norm2(z)

    Returns the square norm of the complex number ``z`` calculated as :math:`z \, z^\star`.
-   This function accept real or complex number as argument.
+   This function accepts a real or complex number as argument.

 .. function:: rect(z)